Enable municipalities to procure from households

 The goal is to enable municipalities to procure excess electricity from households (for example, from rooftop solar) to support local grid capacity.

-Analyst: Lameez Omarjee
+Analyst: Lameez Hyman

 Last Updated: